Mehdi-Rahmani/Mehdi-Rahmani/README.md

 # Hi, I'm Mehdi Rahmani Zadeh

-As a fourth year student studying physics at Tabriz University, I have an interest in quantum computing and its applications in the world, which has been a driving force in my academic journey so far.
+As a fourth year student studying physics at University of Tabriz, I have an interest in quantum computing and its applications in the world, which has been a driving force in my academic journey so far.

 ## My Progress so far